 Although you might think of current affairs PDFs as substitutes for reading newspapers, they’re just supplements.

-Hence, we should not skip newspaper as PDFs are crisp that usually doesn’t contain all the relevant information.
-But it does not mean that we will leave PDFs.
-These PDFs or monthly magazines will help you with revision.
+Hence, you should not skip newspapers as PDFs are crisp and usually don’t contain all the relevant information.
+But it does not mean that you should not consider PDFs or monthly magazines as they too will help you with revision.

 If only you are unable to understand the given topic then only watch daily news analysis videos for complex topics.